top of page

 volunteering

-MCWS could not run without the hard work of our amazing volunteers.
-Although many of our volunteers come from local churches, you do not need to go to church to become a volunteer.
+MCWS simply could not run without the hard work of our amazing volunteers and, although many of our volunteers come from local churches, you do not need to go to church to become a volunteer.
+If you have compassion and a desire to help people who, often through no fault of their own, find themselves homeless and desperate, we would love to hear from you.

 Our shelters run from various church venues around Maidstone and we have a variety of different shifts available for our volunteers.
 Further details of these shifts are shown below.